menu

 • Severe reputational damage.

-Without testing your application in run time, you can only understand its partial security posture.
-This will blind you to specific vulnerabilities apparent only during interactions between various system components in the live environment, leading to a false sense of security.
+You can only understand its partial security posture without testing your application at run time.
+This will blind you to specific vulnerabilities that are apparent only during interactions between various system components in the live environment, leading to a false sense of security.

-So, dynamic application security testing is more operational and behavioral, which helps identify problems during use and traces them back to their software design origins.
+So, dynamic application security testing is more operational and behavioral.
+It helps identify problems during use and traces them back to their software design origins.

 DAST implementation in Secure SDLC